Union High School (Tulsa, Oklahoma)

 Union High School is the highest level of secondary education in the Union Public Schools system of Tulsa and Broken Arrow, Oklahoma, for students in 10th, 11th and 12th grades.
-The school, combined with Union 9th Grade Center, is the second-largest high school in the state of Oklahoma, behind only Broken Arrow High School.
+The school, combined with Union Freshman Academy, is the second-largest high school in the state of Oklahoma, behind only Broken Arrow High School.

 History

 Tulsa's first public school opened in 1884.
 The Union school district was formed in 1919 when four rural community districts consolidated.

 Curriculum

 In addition to providing typical academic courses in English, mathematics and science, Union High School offers an Oklahoma social studies course as required by state law.

 All Oklahoma high schools must provide a physical education course designed to provide a minimum of 150 minutes of physical education per week, unless provided an exemption by the Oklahoma State Department of Education due to undue hardship.

 Union High School has State Department of Education and North Central Association accreditation.